9 Hidden Gems of Nepal That Most Tourists Never See

 In 1887, General Khadga Shamsher Rana was forcefully dropped from the royal title.
 Then, he was sent to Palpa-Gauda (the location of Rani Mahal) as the Commander-in-Chief of western Nepal.
 During his time in Palpa, he also discovered Lumbini, along with an Ashoka Pillar inscription that provided proof that Buddha was born in Lumbini.

-Likewise, both the Rani Mahal the and Taj Mahal embodied love for their queens.
+Likewise, both the Rani Mahal and the Taj Mahal embodied love for their queens.
 Also, both are constructed along the bank of the river on the rocky terrace.

 Rani Mahal is around 280 kilometers away from Kathmandu.
 It can be effortlessly accessible.
-Although there are multiple routes.
-Public buses take other alternative routes to Tansen Bazaar.
+Although there are multiple routes, Public buses take other alternative routes to Tansen Bazaar.
 Afterward, it is just a few miles from the town.

-7. Ilam - The Tea Garden of Nepal
+7. Ilam: The Tea Garden of Nepal

-Actually, Ilam is a district of Nepal.
+Ilam is a district of Nepal.
 But it is famous due to the tea garden.
 The tea garden is literally in Kanyam, which is a small part of the Ilam district.
 Still, Ilam has lots of locations to explore.
 Ilam is an excellent place to visit in Nepal for the ultimate experience of Eastern Nepal.

-Ilam is derived from the Limbu language in which ‘Il’ means twisted and ‘Lam’ means roads.
+Ilam is derived from the Limbu language, in which ‘Il’ means twisted and ‘Lam’ means roads.

 As we mentioned before, Ilam is the capital of the Tea Garden of Nepal.
 The quality, the taste, and the authenticity are the reasons why Ilam tea is so famous.
 If you didn't take a sip of tea on your trip, then it won't be worthwhile.